 Early Life

-Jeffrey S. Lorberbaum was born on October 24, 1954, in Calhoun, Georgia.
-His parents, Shirley and Alan Lorberbaum, were migrants from New York City.
-They founded Aladdin Mills in 1957, a company initially focused on manufacturing bathmats and rugs.
-Growing up in the carpet industry, Lorberbaum developed a strong work ethic and an understanding of the business from a young age.
+Jeffrey Lorberbaum was born on October 24, 1954, in New York.
+His parents, Shirley and Alan Lorberbaum, were Jewish migrants from New York City.
+In 1957, his parents founded Aladdin Mills, Inc., in Dalton, Georgia, a company initially producing bathmats and rugs.
+He graduated from the University of Denver with a Bachelor of Arts degree in Finance in 1976.

 Rise to Success